 For more information, see Tumor DNA Sequencing in Cancer Treatment.

 Testing for genetic changes in your cancer may be covered by your insurance.

 If you join a precision medicine clinical trial, the cost of testing for genetic changes may be covered by the organization sponsoring the trial.
 To be sure, check with the trial staff and make sure that you understand your consent form.

-Treatment using precision medicine can also be expensive.
-It takes many years, sometimes decades, of research to develop drugs that target the changes that cause cancer to develop, grow, and spread.
-So, by the time these drugs are available on the market, they are often very expensive.
+Treatment using precision medicine can be expensive.
+It takes many years, sometimes decades, of research to develop treatments that target the changes that cause cancer to develop, grow, and spread.
+So, by the time these treatments are available on the market, they are often very expensive.

 Precision Medicine Research Moving Forward

 Researchers have not yet discovered all the genetic changes that can cause cancer to develop, grow, and spread.
 But, they are making progress and discover new changes every day.
 Information from this research is being collected in databases where researchers from across the country can access the data and use them in their own studies.
 This sharing of data helps move the field of precision medicine forward.

 Once genetic changes are discovered, another active area of research involves looking for drugs that can target these changes, then testing these drugs with people in clinical trials.
 Clinical trials are going on across the United States.
 To find out if there are open trials for which you may be eligible, use the search tool at Find a Clinical Trial.
 Or, contact the Cancer Information Service for help.